 “Sex” is determined by a set of biological characteristics (chromosomes, genes, hormones, anatomy of the reproductive system) in humans and animals.
 Sex is described in binary terms "woman" and "man" even though the attributes defining it and their expression may present multiple variations.

-"Sex" is the set of biological, hereditary and genetic characteristics that organize individuals into two categories: male and female.
-“Gender” refers to the social and cultural construction of femininity and masculinity.
-In particular, this concept questions the idea of natural differences based on biological sex.
-It can be used as an analytical tool in all disciplinary fields to identify unconscious gender biases.
+“Gender” refers to the social and cultural construction of ways of being, of acting, of interacting, of perceiving others and which organises the distribution of power and resources between individuals.
+This concept makes it possible, in particular, to question the notion of natural differences based on biological sex.
+It can be used as an analytical tool in all subject areas to identify unconscious gender biases.

 Moreover, in order to encourage young women to fully invest in science, especially in fields in which they are a minority, ANR is committed to promoting the careers of project coordinators, chairpersons and committee members.